luikore/magan/readme.md

 If you need a processor that is not idempotent, custom a helper.

-Please don't worry about nested braces or strings inside the block, the rule compiler is smart enough to recognize very complex ruby code.
+By the way, please don't worry about nested braces or strings inside the block, the rule compiler is smart enough to recognize very complex ruby code.

 ## Helpers

 Helpers are tools for building special or complex parsers from basic grammar expressions.
-Calling a helper looks like invoking a lambda.
+Calling a helper looks like invoking a lambda in Ruby.
 We provide several helpers to help reduce the amount of work.

 ### Ignore case